As I recently shared, we wrapped up our third grade, and we’re moving onto grade 4. I’m stunned. It seems so recently we started our

 I love doing art with my children.
 I use a few books to study classic pieces of art.
 One of my favourite resources is A Year in Art: The Activity Book.

-We also regularly read about art history in The Usborne Book of Art.
+We also regularly read about art history in The Usborne Children’s Book of Art.

 To give some inspiration for creating, I signed up for Carla Sonheim’s Week of Art.
 I will spread the six lessons out over six weeks.
-We may take a few additional online art classes through her website as well.
+We may also take a few additional online art classes through her website.

 Music

 We love SQUILT (Super Quiet Uninterrupted Listening Time).
-With this curriculum, my children get exposed to notable pieces of music.
-SQUILT also allows us the opportunity to include a peaceful ritual of music appreciation into our curriculum.
+This curriculum exposes my children to notable pieces of music and allows us to include a peaceful ritual of music appreciation in our curriculum.

 Physical Education

-I don’t use a specific curriculum for physical education, but I plan a variety of activities at home to get my girls moving on a daily basis.
+I don’t use a specific physical education curriculum, but I plan a variety of activities at home to get my girls moving daily.

 We use Yoga DVDs as well as various exercise video games such as Wii Fit Plus, Just Dance Kids, and Zumba Kids.

-We attend periodic gym times at our local YMCA, and the girls have weekly swim lessons as well.
+We attend periodic gym at our local YMCA, and the girls also have weekly swim lessons.

 Curriculum for Mom